Bad Bunkers: Gone For Now, but Not Forgotten

 Still, owner/operators have no reason to lower their guard when it comes to quality; a case in point being VPS saying in recent weeks it has seen ten cases of very high sediment fuels.

-Further afield, many saw the recent bad bunker problems as a warning of what could happen in 2020, with concern for over both the 0.50% fuels and traditional HSFO bunkers.
+Further afield, many saw the recent bad bunker problems as a warning of what could happen in 2020, with concern over both the 0.50% fuels and traditional HSFO bunkers.